 PALUSE FACULTY RESEARCH GRANT

 The Paluse Faculty Research Grant is an important university-wide internal funding opportunity intended to support scholarly research that reflects the mission and identity of Duquesne University.
 The grants are open to full-time faculty working in any academic discipline.
 They are intended to lead, at minimum, to publication in a reputable peer-reviewed journal.
 Paluse Faculty Research Grants can be used to support a portion of a multi-phase research project, provided the project funded by the Paluse grant is clearly defined and the proposal makes a strong case for the likelihood of future external funding and publication.
-Grant awards are for $4,500.
-Up to three grants will be awarded this academic year.
+Grant awards are ordinarily for $5,000.
+Up to four grants will be awarded this academic year.

 FACULTY RESEARCH AND THE MISSION OF DUQUESNE UNIVERSITY

 Paluse Faculty Research Grants are intended to support research and scholarship which reflect Duquesne's mission and engage resources in the Catholic intellectual tradition.
 All inquiry in search of the truth and in service to the human and common good contributes to the mission of Duquesne.
 Accordingly, a very wide range of research projects would fit within the scope of the Paluse Grant program.
 Moreover, the best insights of the Catholic intellectual tradition include openness to dialogue and commitments to non-defensive engagement.
 Projects that engage the intellectual resources of other faith traditions and relate these to the mission of Duquesne are welcome.